 You probably don’t notice it right away.
 It might creep up after you’ve been sitting at your desk for hours, chipping away at your daily to-dos.
-Or perhaps it’s because you always carry your backpack on your right side or take calls by squeezing your phone between your shoulder and ear.
+Or perhaps it’s when you’ve been carrying your backpack on one side or taking calls by squeezing your phone between your shoulder and ear.

 Whatever the reason, sooner or later it hits you: Your shoulders are scrunched, your neck hurts, and your muscles feel tight.

 “The neck and upper back area hold a lot of tension,” says Karena Wu, a physical therapist and owner of ActiveCare Physical Therapy in NYC.
 “The amount of time spent with forward head and shoulder posturing increases the stress on the soft tissue and joints in the area.”

 In other words, sitting at a computer all day with your head and neck in the same position leaves you with tight, stiff, and sore shoulders.
 And sedentary jobs aren’t the only issue.

 Stress can add to the problem: When you experience high levels of stress, your rib cage can drop slightly, causing your shoulders and upper back to round forward into a slouch.